qiuxintao101/cobra/docs/detail.rst

 For full information, please see the latest publication (linked here: :ref:`citation`).

-The workflow and conceptual idea behind *diffTF* is illustrated by the following three Figures.
+The workflow and conceptual idea behind *CoBRA* is illustrated by the following three Figures.
 First, we give a high-level conceptual overview and a biological motivation:

    .. figure:: Figures/Fig_1.png
          :scale: 50 %
-         :alt: diffTF schematics
+         :alt: CoBRA schematics
          :align: center

-         Conceptual idea and workflow of *diffTF*, the two different modes and the classification
+         Conceptual idea and workflow of *CoBRA*, the two different modes and the classification

- Next, we show a schematic of the *diffTF* workflow from a more technical perspective by showing the actual steps that are performed:
+ Next, we show a schematic of the *CoBRA* workflow from a more technical perspective by showing the actual steps that are performed:

    .. figure:: Figures/Workflow_new.png
       :scale: 20 %
-      :alt: Schematic of the diffTF workflow and the GC binning
+      :alt: Schematic of the CoBRA workflow and the GC binning
       :align: center

-      Summary workflows for data processing and methodological details for *diffTF* (for more details, see Suppl.
+      Summary workflows for data processing and methodological details for *CoBRA* (for more details, see Suppl.
 Figure 1 in the publication).

 We now show which rules are executed by *Snakemake* for a specific example (see the caption of the image):